Ayush-B7/How-to-Play-Piano/README.md

 # How to Play Piano
 ## Introduction

 Learning to play the piano without any formal instruction can seem like a daunting challenge.
-However, with time and practice, it can turn into a fun and full-filling past time that encourages creativity and personal growth.
+However, with time and practice, it can turn into a fun and fullfilling past time that encourages creativity and personal growth.
 The piano provides an outlet for emotional expression while also stimulating cognitive development and building fine motor skills.
 Let's begin!
 ### WARNING: Time and Dedication required!

 ## Steps